Physical Therapy Career Guide

 Physical Therapist Assistants and Aides: A Stepping Stone?

-Physical therapist assistants or aides (PTAs) are an integral part of a physical therapy practice.
-Working under the supervision of a physical therapist, PTAs have direct contact with patients by helping them with certain exercises and observing progress.
-They also help in other areas of a practice such as preparing equipment, cleaning and completing administrative tasks.
+Physical therapist assistants or aides (PTAs) are an integral part of physical therapy practice.
+Working under the supervision of a physical therapist, PTAs have direct contact with patients by helping them with certain exercises and observing their progress.
+They also help in other areas of practice such as preparing equipment, cleaning, and completing administrative tasks.

 PTAs need an associate’s degree in order to work.
 Coursework is a blend of both general education and physical therapy topics.